Battle of Tamara Bridge: Background

 Prek Cali was a major chieftain of the Kelmendi tribe and participated in a variety of battles, notably against Montenegrin forces but also against Yugoslav Partisans.
 By the time the Albanian Civil War erupted in 1943, Cali sided with the anti-communist forces despite not formal political affiliation.
 However, by the time the communists took over Tirana in November 1944, rapid movements to the north of Albania began.

 Battle

 On the 15 January 1945, little over a month and a half after the communists took control of Albania, a major military operation was launched by the Albanian Partisans (chiefly the 1st Brigade, 23rd Brigade, and 24th Brigade) with assistance from the Yugoslav Partisans as well.
 Prek Cali alongside Catholic priest Dom Ndre Zandeja banded together with other Albanian tribes from the Nikaj-Mërtur region and the Dukagjin highlands.
 The battle lasted for a day and culminated in a large loss of life; 52 partisans were killed in action while 150 Kelmendi tribesmen were killed.
-Cali would subsequently be arrested and killed some two months later, alongside Albanian Catholic priest Dom Ndre Zadeja by a communist trial.
+Coli would subsequently be arrested and killed some two months later, alongside Albanian Catholic priest Dom Ndre Zadeja by a communist trial.